iosephus/getting-cleaning-data/CodeBook.md

 Codebook for the Getting and Cleaning Data course project
 =========================================================

-A brief description of how the data is organized in the original files will be done, followed by an explanation of how the data is organized by the processing script (*run_analysis.R*).
+A brief description of how the data, as organized in the original files, will be given, followed by an explanation of how the data is organized in the tidy data sets created by the processing script (*run_analysis.R*).

 Original data set
 -----------------

-##Documentation files
+###Documentation files

 Two explanatory files can be found in the root folder of the data set (*'UCI HAR Dataset'*).